-In December 2012, the College obtained financing in order to fund the construction of the Health & Science Building through a COP in the amount of \$ 31,550,000.
+In December 2012, the College obtained financing to fund the construction of the Health & Science Building through a COP in the amount of \$31,550,000.
 The interest rate charged is 3.10% for a term of twenty years.
 The College makes payments on the COP and is then reimbursed through state appropriations.

-In December of 2015, the college obtained financing in order to fund the renovation of the College's Fitness Center Addition/Myklebust Gymnasium Renovation through a COP in the amount of \$ 2,910,000.
+In December of 2015, the College obtained financing to fund the renovation of the College's Fitness Center through a COP in the amount of \$2,910,000.
 The interest rate charged is 3.42129% for a term of twenty years.
-The Fitness Center Addition/Myklebust Gymnasium Renovation COP will be paid for by student fees as approved by the ASLCC.
+The Fitness Center COP will be paid for by student fees as approved by the ASLCC.
 Student fees related to the COP are accounted for in a dedicated fund, which is used to pay principal and interest, rather than the general operating budget.

-In February 2019, the College obtained financing in order to fund the renovation of the Main Building through a COP in the amount of \$2,945,000.
+In February 2019, the College obtained financing to fund the renovation of the Main Building through a COP in the amount of \$2,945,000.
 The interest rate charged is 3.357% for a term of twenty years.
 The College makes payments on the COP and is then reimbursed from program charges.
-As of June 30, 2019, \$1,434,900 had been drawn on the COP.
+During fiscal year 2020, \$1,510,100 was drawn on the COP.